pvico/RX-Dual-Power/README.md

 <sub><sup id="note8">8</sup> A stack of 8 round magnets of size 12x5mm will be detected when it is about 3cm (1 1/4") from the sensor.
 Be very careful when adding magnets to the stack: the pull force is very strong and they break really easily.</sub><br/>
 <sub><sup id="note9">9</sup> If this is inconvenient due to the PCB location in the model, you still have the option of disconnecting **both** power sources from the PCB.</sub><br/>
 <sub><sup id="note10">10</sup> When powered off, the very small remaining current will be drawn from the highest voltage source.
-As an example, for an electric model using the ESC's BEC and the BEC voltage is lower than the backup battery, then the RX Dual Power will draw this current from the STBY PWR battery.
+As an example, for an electric model using the ESC's BEC and with the BEC voltage lower than the backup battery, the RX Dual Power will draw this current from the STBY PWR battery.
 The main power drive battery, if remaining connected, will only provide the *quiescent current* of the ESC and its associated BEC (probably a few micro-amps as well).
-Even if the STBY PWR battery is very small (300mAh) and it provides the power off current, it should last the whole flight session and probably the following day as well *provided there was never a condition where it was used in flight*</sub>
+Even if the STBY PWR battery is very small (300mAh) and it provides the power off current, it should last the whole flight session and probably the following day as well, *provided there was never a condition where it was used in flight*</sub>

 ## S.Port reporting